ayon-affle/vizury-ios-sdk/README.md

 ## Push Notifications

 For sending push notifications we are using GCM-APNS interface.
-For this you need to configure the App for push notifications in [Apple Developer Member Center][apple-dev-member-center] and get a configuration file from google.
+For this you need to configure the App for push notifications in [Apple Developer Member Center](https://developer.apple.com/membercenter/index.action) and get a configuration file from google.

 ### Configuring Apple Developer Settings